First Federation Trust

 Our Level 3 safeguarding trained staff are as follows:

-If you have any concerns about the safety of your child, yourself or another child please come to see Mr Everitt or Mrs Johns.
+If you have any concerns about the safety of your child, yourself or another child please come to see Mrs de Beer, Mrs Johns or Ms Lyle

 You can find our child protection and safeguarding policy below: